-'icldb /?.'
-To access help for specific commands, type
+'icldb /?'.
+To access help for specific commands, type 'icldb command /?'.

-'icldb command /?.'

-Command Description archive Archives the session recording files older than the retention period specified.
-Use this command to archive recordings and events in the recordings.
+Command Description ARCHIVE Archives the session recording files that you specify using the RETENTION and FILTER parameters.
+The RETENTION parameter is mandatory.
+It lets you manipulate session recording files older than the retention period specified.
+The FILTER parameter is optional.
+It lets you filter file paths by using the and ? wildcards.
+If you add the FILTER parameter, only session recording files that meet both RETENTION and FILTER are manipulated.
+You can archive both recordings and events in the recordings.
 The events are archived in the ArchivedEvent database table.

-Command Description dormant Displays or counts the session recording files that are considered dormant.
+DORMANT Displays or counts the session recording files that are considered dormant.
 Dormant files are session recordings that were not completed due to data loss.
 Use this command to verify if you suspect that you are losing data.
-You can check whether session recording files are becoming dormant for the entire database, or only recordings made within the specified number of days, hours, or minutes. import Imports session recording files to the Session Recording database.
+You can check whether session recording files are becoming dormant for the entire database, or only recordings made within the specified number of days, hours, or minutes.
+IMPORT Imports session recording files to the Session Recording database.
 Use this command to rebuild the database if you lose database records.
-Also, use this command to merge databases (if you have two databases, you can import the files from one of the databases). locate Locates and displays the full path to a session recording file using the file ID as the criteria.
+Also, use this command to merge databases (if you have two databases, you can import the files from one of the databases).
+The 2303 release introduces the RELOCATE parameter to the IMPORT command.
+Without the RELOCATE parameter, the IMPORT command parses session recording files in their entirety, which takes time.
+With the RELOCATE parameter, the IMPORT command simply locates the database records of session recording files and updates their file paths directly.

+Command Description LOCATE Locates and displays the full path to a session recording file using the file ID as the criteria.
 Use this command when you are looking for the storage location of a session recording file.
-It is also one way to verify if the database is up-to-date with a specific file. remove Removes the references to session recording files from the database.
+It is also one way to verify if the database is up-to-date with a specific file.
+REMOVE Removes the references to session recording files from the database.
 Use this command (with caution) to clean up the database.
-Specify the retention period to be used as the criteria.
-You can also remove the associated physical file. removeall Removes all references to session recording files from the Session Recording database and returns the database to its original state.
+You can also remove the associated physical files.
+When using the REMOVE command, specify target session recording files using the RETENTION and FILTER parameters.
+The RETENTION parameter is mandatory.
+It lets you manipulate session recording files older than the retention period specified.
+The FILTER parameter is optional.
+It lets you filter file paths by using the and ? wildcards.
+If you add the FILTER parameter, only session recording files that meet both RETENTION and FILTER are manipulated.
+REMOVEALL Removes all references to session recording files from the Session Recording database and returns the database to its original state.
 The actual physical files are not deleted; however, you cannot search for these files in the Session Recording player.
 Use this command (with caution) to clean up the database.
-Deleted references can be reversed only by restoring from your backup. version Displays the Session Recording database schema version.
+Deleted references can be reversed only by restoring from your backup.
+VERSION Displays the Session Recording database schema version. /L Logs the results and errors to the Windows event log. /F Forces the command to run without prompts. /S Suppresses the copyright message. /?

-Command Description

-/l Logs the results and errors to the Windows event log.

-/f Forces the command to run without prompts.

-/s Suppresses the copyright message.

-/?
 Displays help for the commands.